 There are many ways to treat or prevent osteoporosis that do not rely on drug treatment.
 Though non-drug alternatives probably won’t replace drug treatment for women with serious osteoporosis, all women and men can take steps to build strong bones and prevent falls to reduce their risk of fracture.

-It is important to ensure your body has the nutrients it needs.
-This means getting the daily recommended dose of vitamin B, which has been linked to muscle health, along with maintaining a healthy diet high in antioxidants.
-There are multiple ways to get the 700mg daily recommended dose of vitamin B. The nutrient is found in animal products like eggs, fish, poultry, and dairy, as well as in some cereals, rice, and plant-based dairy alternatives.
+It is vital to ensure your body has the nutrients it needs.
+This means getting the daily recommended dose of vitamin B, which has been linked to muscle health, and maintaining a healthy diet high in antioxidants.
+There are multiple ways to get the 700mg daily recommended dose of vitamin B. The nutrient is found in animal products like eggs, fish, poultry, and dairy and in some cereals, rice, and plant-based dairy alternatives.

 Exercise is another critical way to maintain healthy bones.
-Studies have shown that exercise—especially weight bearing exercise regimens like walking, dancing, or running—leads to increased bone density.
+Studies have shown that exercise—especially weight-bearing regimens like walking, dancing, or running—increases bone density.
 Tai Chi - an ancient Chinese practice that combines slow, deliberate movements, breathing exercises, and meditation - has been shown to be one of the most effective exercise regimens for increasing bone density and reducing fracture risk.
-An added benefit of exercise is that it increases strength and balance, which can reduce the risk of falling that leads to fracture.
+An added benefit of exercise is that it increases strength and balance, which can reduce the risk of falling, which leads to fracture.

 Even the weakest bones are unlikely to break without some form of trauma.
 When an older adult breaks a bone, falls are often to blame.
 Falls contribute to over 95% of osteoporotic hip fractures.
 If you have been diagnosed with osteoporosis, reducing the risk of falls is an essential part of a comprehensive fracture-reduction strategy.
 Whether or not you choose to take medication, there are several methods to reduce your risk of falling and experiencing a fracture.